 - Fact sheet on Alkanes C 12-13, chloro, a chlorinated paraffin

-December 10, 2014 – To protect consumers from ethylene glycol ethers, EPA issued a final Significant New Use Rule (33 pp, 256 kb, About PDF) on December 10, 2014 which would require EPA review of seven ethylene glycol ethers (glymes) before reintroducing these chemicals into commerce.
+December 10, 2014 – To protect consumers from ethylene glycol ethers, EPA issued a final Significant New Use Rule on December 10, 2014 which would require EPA review of seven ethylene glycol ethers (glymes) before reintroducing these chemicals into commerce.
+EPA expects the rule to be published in the Federal Register the week of December 15th.

 June 25, 2014 – EPA released its final TSCA Work Plan Chemical Risk Assessment for Trichloroethylene (TCE) (PDF) (212 pp, 3.0 mb, About PDF), identifying health risks from exposure when used as a degreasing agent, a spot removal agent in dry-cleaning and as a spray arts fixative.